Maureen Downey: Career

 Downey was an international authority on echinoderms, particularly sea stars, earning her the nickname "The Starfish Lady."
 While she occasionally studied other groups, such as brittle stars, her work primarily focused on sea stars.
 Her work with echinoderms began in the 1940s, when she worked briefly at the Duke University Marine Laboratory in North Carolina.

-She spent most of her career in her home city of Washington, first working for 10 years as a civil servant at the Central Intelligence Agency and then the United States Fish and Wildlife Service.
-In 1957, she was hired as a secretary at the Smithsonian's National Museum of Natural History.
-There, she worked her way into a museum technician role, returning to working with echinoderms.
-She was eventually promoted to museum specialist, working on the museum's collections and researching starfish.
-In her 30 years at the museum, she pushed to make the museum's echinoderm collection more accessible and published two comprehensive catalogs of echinoids and ophiuroids held in major collections across North America.
+She began her career in Washington, D.C., serving as a civil servant at the Central Intelligence Agency and later at the United States Fish and Wildlife Service.
+In 1957, she joined the Smithsonian's National Museum of Natural History as a secretary.
+Over time, she transitioned to a museum technician role, focusing on echinoderms.
+Her dedication and expertise led to a promotion to museum specialist, where she conducted research on starfish and improved the accessibility of the museum's echinoderm collection.
+She also authored two comprehensive catalogs, covering echinoids and ophiuroids found in major collections throughout North America, during her 30-year tenure at the museum.